Public Works > Recycling Do's and Don'ts

 CARDINAL RULE NO. 4: Styrofoam is not recyclable in Cape May County and should not be put into the single stream.

 TRASH CONTAINERS: A trash container is NOT a single-stream material.
-It is a rigid plastic material and should not be recycled.
-Trash containers can be recycled with rigid plastics at the Shelter Road Recycling Center.
+It is a rigid plastic material and should be disposed of as trash beginning October 1, 2019..

 SCRAP METAL: Scrap metal, such as this door off a small refrigerator, is not accepted in the single-stream recycling program.
 The ONLY metals accepted in the program are steel/tin cans.
 Scrap metal less than 20 feet in length can be recycled at the Shelter Road Recycling Center.
 This kind of material in the single-stream recycling flow can cause damage to equipment and injury to workers.